RobertGardner/teach-full-stack-project-template/README.md

 1. Click the green `Use this template` button, select `Create a new repository`
    1. Under `Owner` select your username
    1. Give your repository a name.
 Name it after your application.
-The name `final-project` is _not_ a good name.
+The name `full-stack-project` is _not_ a good name.
    1. (Optional) Add a description
    1. Leave repository as `Public`
    1. **DO NOT** Include all branches